 - Driving Aggressively – Speeding, following too closely, changing lanes without using a turn signal, and failing to stop at traffic lights are all examples of aggressive driving practices.

-Culpability for Your Losses
+Culpability for Your Losses in a Truck Accident

 - Safety inspectors